What You Need To Know

 What’s open in NH?

-Effective June 29, 2020 amusement parks can reopen for daily operations but with a limit of 25% capacity.
+Amusement parks are open for daily operations but with a limit of 35% capacity.
 If you are planning to visit an amusement park, you are required to pre-register or pre-purchase admission tickets prior to arriving at the park.
 Customers are encouraged to limit the number of personal items you take with you to the facility.
 Additional details on guidance to protect employees and consumers is located here

 Outdoor activities located in recreational or natural settings, can resume operations while adhering to the guidance outlined here

 .
-This applies to small groups of 10 people or less and includes biking centers, canoe and kayak rentals, mini-golf, outdoor driving ranges, outdoor shooting ranges, small fishing charters, paint ball, and outdoor guiding services (fishing, hunting, and hiking).
-This guidance also applies to outdoor and nature based experiential attractions and business, including: agro-tourism, outdoor walking trails, tours and paths, batting cages, zip lines, chairlifts, ropes courses/aerial parks, disk golf, open off-road vehicle tours, natural science centers, garden tours, diving tours and lessons, caves, petting zoos, balloon rides, helicopter and plane rides (groups fewer than 5) and white water rafting.
+This applies to small groups of 10 people or less and includes biking centers, canoe and kayak rentals, mini-golf, outdoor driving ranges, outdoor shooting ranges, small fishing charters, paint ball, water skiing, and outdoor guiding services (fishing, hunting, hiking).
+Additionally included in this segment of reopening operations is agro-tourism, outdoor walking trails, tours and paths, batting cages, outdoor playgrounds, zip lines, chairlifts, ropes courses/aerial parks, disk golf, open off-road vehicle tours, natural science centers, garden tours, diving tours and lessons, caves, petting zoos, balloon rides, helicopter and plane rides (groups fewer than 5) and white water rafting.
+Amusement parks, tourist trains, and ski areas have also resumed operations with updated health and safety guidelines which can be found here

 All customers should be asked to wear a cloth facemask when within the facility or public spaces when social distancing is not possible.